-- IDE 1 Primary IDE Channel Connector for the Primary Master and Slave IDE devices. - IDE 2 Secondary IDE Channel Connector for the Secondary Master and Slave IDE devices. - Floppy Connector Connector for two floppy disk drives. - PS/2 Mouse connector (Port Bracket connector) Connector for PS/2 Mouse port when AT keyboard connector is installed on the mainboard
+- IDE 1 Primary IDE Channel Connector for the Primary Master and Slave IDE devices. - IDE 2 Secondary IDE Channel Connector for the Secondary Master and Slave IDE devices. - Floppy Connector Connector for two floppy disk drives.

-CMOS Setup Utility - Integrated Peripherals This section of the setup utility configures the IDE and Floppy controllers and the settings for the external ports

-This section enables and configures the optional USB and Infrared features.
+CMOS Setup Utility - Integrated Peripherals This section of the setup utility configures the IDE and Floppy controllers and the settings for the external ports This section enables and configures the USB and Infrared features.

-The screen illustration shows the settings when the Optimum Settings are loaded.
+The screen illustration shows the settings when Optimum Settings are loaded.